-Pumpkin Spice Latte Overnight Oats is an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
-Pumpkin overnight oatmeal with a caffeine kick from real coffee plus pumpkin pie spice is the ultimate way to start the day for Starbucks lovers.
-It’s one of the best gluten-free pumpkin recipes!
+These Pumpkin Spice Latte Overnight Oats are an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
+An easy recipe for pumpkin overnight oatmeal with a caffeine kick from real coffee plus pumpkin pie spice.
+It’s one of my best gluten-free pumpkin recipes!

 Originally published on Aug 7, 2017

 Fall is almost here and you know what that means: pumpkin spice latte everything!
 It seems like the pumpkin flavors pop up earlier and earlier every year.
 But I’m not complaining.
 I love pumpkin.

 Pumpkin truly tastes best when accompanied with pumpkin pie spice, with the warm flavors of cinnamon and nutmeg and their comforting aromas enhancing the earthy, natural sweetness of the pumpkin.
 But there is something about the slight smokiness of coffee that truly adds to this combination as well.

 This easy pumpkin overnight oats recipe has everything you love about a pumpkin spice latte and it’s also a healthy breakfast idea.
 It has a caffeinated kick from the coffee, heart healthy nutrients from the oats, and pumpkin pie spice.
 It’s creamy, satisfying and good for you too!
 This easy meal prep breakfast is made with real pumpkin and tastes like a Starbucks PSL!